I heard the Lord speak to me through His still, small voice, “Are you willing to be involved in the underground church?”

 During the 1970s I was involved in a youth ministry to the unchurched.
 One afternoon in 1978, I took a break from youth ministry duties in order to spend some extra time in prayer.
-I was startled when I heard the Lord speak to me through His still, small voice.
-“Are you willing to be involved in the underground church?”
-He asked.
+I was startled when I heard the Lord speak to me through His still, small voice, “Are you willing to be involved in the underground church?”
 The words that I heard in my spirit were distinct, even piercing!
 Yet, at first I was baffled by what He was trying to tell me.

-My mind raced immediately to the Berlin Wall, and the barbed wire fences that then surrounded the borders of many communist nations.
+My mind raced immediately to the Berlin Wall and the barbed wire fences that then surrounded the borders of many communist nations.
 I thought of the persecuted church meeting underground in nations that opposed the gospel.
 It still didn’t make sense, yet I knew I had to respond: I had heard the call of God.
 “Yes, Lord,” I replied as tears formed in my eyes.
 “I am willing.”
 I chose to obey, even though I didn’t understand what it all meant.

-Soon after the Lord spoke to me about the underground church, I asked some of my Christian friends if they would be willing to meet with me each week for the purpose of enhancing our own spiritual growth.
+Soon after the Lord spoke to me about the underground church, I asked some of my Christian friends if they would be willing to meet with me each week for the purpose of enhancing our spiritual growth.
 Two men responded.
 We began meeting every week for prayer, Bible study, encouragement and mutual accountability.
 Soon our living room was filled to capacity as this “cell group” grew and expanded.
 Eventually we multiplied into two groups as more people got saved and needed to be nurtured and taught the Word of God.

 New Wineskins For the New Wine

-Cell Groups Are “Underground”
+Small Groups Are “Underground”

 In time, I began to understand what the Lord had in mind when He asked me if I was willing to be involved in the underground church.
 An underground church can be compared to a tree: its trunk, branches and leaves are only half of the picture.
 The unnoticed half, the underground root system, nourishes the whole tree and keeps it healthy.

-The underground church, I began to realize, was to consist of believers gathered together through a structure of small cell groups meeting in homes to pray, evangelize and build relationships with one another.
+The underground church, I began to realize, was to consist of believers gathered together through a structure of small groups meeting in homes to pray, evangelize and build relationships with one another.
 In this way, each believer is made an active and vital part of the body of Christ.

 Paul, the apostle, took young Timothy with him as a disciple (Acts 16).
-Later, Timothy was sent out to do the same: take the truths that he learned from Paul and impart them to others (II Timothy 2:2).
+Later, Timothy was sent out to do the same: take the truths that he learned from Paul and impart them to others (2 Timothy 2:2).
 Moses had Joshua as his disciple for forty years, preparing Joshua for leadership.
 Elijah found Elisha and became his mentor.
 The list goes on and on.
 The Lord is restoring the truth of balanced, loving discipleship to His church today.
 He has called us to make disciples in a small group setting.

 The House to House Principle

 How could the 120 disciples in the upper room possibly have taken care of 3,000 new converts?
 (See Acts, chapter 2.)
 These disciples were trained by their Master to take responsibility to disciple these new believers.
 Part of their secret is found in Acts 2:46-47: “So continuing daily with one accord in the temple, and breaking bread from house to house, they ate their food with gladness and simplicity of heart, praising God and having favor with all the people.
-And the Lord added to the church daily those who were being saved”.
+And the Lord added to the church daily those who were being saved.”